 You can look through most of these interior design pictures and right away you realize that you could probably thrift every single item in them.
 Everything feels very reasonable and that is so refreshing!

-Other aspects of this style:
+Other aspects of this style

 I mentioned this in the trend post as well, but it really feels like 2020 as a year changed the interior design community pretty drastically.
 People who might have previously considered themselves minimalists began to be okay with a little bit of “clutter”.
-By that I mean more comfortable with having things around them in their home.
-And I think that stemmed from wanting their home to feel cozy and somewhere they don’t mind spending the majority of your time.
+By that, I mean more comfortable with having things around them in their home.
+And I think that stemmed from wanting their home to feel cozy and somewhere they don’t mind spending the majority of their time.

-Plants abound, and cozy candle light rules supreme.
+Plants abound, and cozy candlelight rules supreme.

 Cottagecore Textiles:

-In textiles there’s absolutely no fear about textures, florals and layers.
+In textiles, there’s absolutely no fear about textures, florals, and layers.
 Vintage rugs lay alongside rustic wooden furniture.

 I’ll share a bit more about textiles (of another kind) at the end of this post!